 Why do we need Young Agrarians?

-• Canada’s farming population is shrinking, reaching a historic low in 2006, according to Statistics Canada figures.
-While one in three (33%) Canadians used to live on a farm in 1931, that number plummeted to one in 46 (less than 2%).
+• Canada’s farming population is shrinking, reaching a historic low in 2006, according to Statistics Canada figures: while one in three (33%) Canadians used to live on a farm in 1931, that number has plummeted to one in 46 (less than 2%).

 • Land-use changes and fossil fuel burning are the two major sources of the increased CO2 in the atmosphere that is changing the global climate.
 Overall, land use and land-use changes account for some 31 percent of human-induced greenhouse gas emissions.

 • Livestock now account for 50 percent of emissions from agriculture and land-use change (cow burbs, etc.).